jpgard/tableshift-web/content/pages/datasets.md

 **Domain Shift:** We introduce a domain split by geographic region.
 We use the ANES Census Region feature, where the out-of-domain region is the region representing the southern United States (AL, AR, DE, D.C., FL, GA, KY, LA, MD, MS, NC, OK, SC,TN, TX, VA, WV).
 This simulates a study in which voter data is collected in one part of the country, and the goal is to infer voting behavior in another geographic region; this is a common occurence with polling data, particularly during the U.S. primaries, which occur over a period of several weeks at the state level.

+**Availability & Access:** TableShift uses the 09/06/2022 Time Series Cumulative Data File, available from the American National Election Survey as a CSV [here](https://electionstudies.org/data-center/anes-time-series-cumulative-data-file/) after creating a free account.
+The file `anes_timeseries_cdf_csv_20220916.csv` is used by TableShift.

 ## ASSISTments
 * Availability: Public
 * Source: Kaggle